adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 **Features**:

-- [ ] Table view of all recipes created by this cook
+- [ ] Table view of all recipes created by this chef
 - [ ] Search recipes by title
 - [ ] Filter by category
 - [ ] Filter by difficulty